 -

-Travel Log: Day 11 (7/8), Costa Rica Failures It was a day of failures and lessons learned.
+Travel Log: Day 11 (7/8), Costa Rica Failures It was a day of rental and budget failures, and lessons learned.
 Lesson #1 – We aren’t professional cleaners This lesson kicked off first thing in the morning with an email from our property manager saying the new tenants thought the kitchen and bathrooms weren’t cleaned sufficiently.
-We put a…

 -

-When you have a list of 27 places that you might travel to, the vaccination plan becomes a project of its own.
+When you have a list of 27 places that you might travel to, the plan for travel vaccinations becomes a project of its own.
+It is also an important consideration for cost planning.
 Reading through CDC recommendations became complicated enough that I had to put together a tracking spreadsheet.
-It was either that or one of those serial killer tracking bulletin boards with strings and push…
+It was either that or one

 -